 The question is: can you reuse potato compost after we’ve extracted the crop?

-There’s no doubt that there will be a value in the remaining contents of the bag.
-There appears to be just one thing that you need to consider, having grown potatoes.
+There’s no doubt that there will be a value in the remaining potato compost.
+There’s just one thing that you need to consider, having grown potatoes.
 Potatoes have an irritating habit of contracting blight.
 If you’ve been growing potatoes and you haven’t met with potato blight, you’re more than lucky.

 Blight is a fungus that can survive in soil from one season to the next.
 Plants that are infected with potato blight need to be disposed of carefully or you risk spreading it around and causing more problems.